 To cater for a range of potential volunteers, and in order to promote diversity, try to design a variety of volunteer roles that will suit people with varying motivations, skills, qualifications and interests, as well as planning for the different amounts of time that people are able to offer.
-Volunteer roles can include a range of activities such as maintenance, marketing, accounting, event management, audience outreach, website development, research and any public-facing roles of your organisation.
+Volunteer roles can include a range of activities such as maintenance, marketing, accounting, event management, audience outreach, website development, research and any public-facing roles of your organisation - as well as the more obvious roles such as working behind the till or bar, or working on the land.
+If you have any paid staff, consult them before you take on volunteers to make sure there is a good understanding throughout the organisation.